How to Write a Follow-Up Email After a Job Application

 Don’ts:

-Beyond the Email: Alternative Follow-Up Methods
+Beyond Email: Other Follow-Up Options

 Final Thoughts